 The O2 Arena is one of the biggest event venues in London.
 Every year there are countless concerts, sporting events, and comedy shows at the O2 Arena.
 There is also a shopping area and plenty of restaurants.
-But the most epic thing the arena has to offer is Up at the O2, an opportunity to climb to the top of the arena.
-From the top you’ll get a 360 degree view of the Thames, Greenwich, and the London skyline.
-Are you up for the challenge?
+But are you up for the challenge of climbing the o2?
+The most epic thing the arena has to offer is Up at the O2, an opportunity to climb the O2 arena!

 Climb the O2 Arena